Kyriosity/read-write/readme+/dev/code-patterns.md

 ### Pattern as anti-pattern

 Unsuitable context may negate any pattern.
+Specimens?

-Example?
-Doubtful _singleton_ in Java or C# where injection is an option: `void ProvePeriphery(ILog sharedLog);`
+- Doubtful _singleton_ in Java or C# where injection is an option: `void ProvePeriphery(ILog sharedLog);`
+- any `Lazy<...>` loading which could be done in background

 ### Naming

-Own names for established patterns isn't a good practice.
+Own names for established patterns isn't a good practice, unless it's a breakthrough idea.

-## Wrapping up
+## Conclusion

-An attentive developer will intuitively follow design patterns even unaware of them.
+Keen developers will intuitively follow design patterns even unaware of them.
 However learning is essential to know recent and use proper names and signatures.